Tax refunds are arriving.

-Of course, you don’t want to spend the money on a vehicle if you have other, more pressing needs, or your budget can’t absorb the ongoing monthly payments.
+But you should not spend refund money on a vehicle if, for example, you have other needs or your budget can’t absorb the ongoing monthly payments.

-For those inclined to spend, the average refund to more than 140 million taxpayers was $2,778, according to the Internal Revenue Service, or enough to cover about half the 20 percent down payment recommended by financial experts on a $25,000-$30,000 new or used vehicle.
-Or at least to make a significant dent in a year’s worth of car payments.
+For those inclined to spend, the average refund could be enough to cover about half the 20 percent down payment financial experts recommend on a $27,000-$30,000 new or used vehicle.
+Or it at least may be enough to make a dent in a year’s worth of car payments.

-If you do plan to spend your tax refund on a vehicle, Edmunds.com online shopping site has a half-dozen suggestions on how to use the money wisely:
+If you do plan to spend your tax refund on a vehicle, Edmunds.com online shopping site has a half-dozen suggestions on how the extra money may help you make the purchase:

-- A down payment on a new or used vehicle.
+- Use as a down payment on a new or used vehicle.

 This reduces the loan amount and results in smaller monthly payments with less budget impact.